mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 let! results = Task.WhenAll tasks
 ```

-This code works and does its job, but doesn't really look like idiomatic F# code:
+This code works and does its job, but doesn't look like idiomatic F# code:

 - No strong typing: activity functions are called by name and with types manually specified
 - Functions are not curried, so the partial application is hard